 |

 5km west of Beauty Point, route C720 rejoins route A7.
-This photo shows Yorktown Rd (C720) northbound approaching the junction with West Arm Rd (A7).
-A7 also continues straight at this junction as Kelso Rd.
+This photo shows Greens Beach Rd (C720) northbound approaching the junction with West Arm Rd (A7).
+A7 also continues straight at this junction as Greens Beach Rd.

 Source: Peter Renshaw, April 2007. |